 Got released or will get released by the date of the next election

 from a correctional facility or halfway house.
-This must be upon completion of the term of incarceration for conviction of a misdemeanor or a felony.
+This must be upon completion of the term of incarceration for conviction of felony.

 on probation or released on parole.
 This includes parolees who are living in a halfway house.